Speaking

 In other words, a startup is bold, simple, lean, open, flat, and free.
 Not the words you'd use to describe the typical large company.
 What does this mean for your business?
 Just this: If you don't create room for aspiring entrepreneurs inside your organization, they'll leave and compete with you from outside.

 It's no accident that many of the world's most resilient companies operate more like a collection of startups than a top-down monolith.
-If you want an organization where people spend all of the their time inventing the future and none of their time fighting bureaucracy, then every employee needs to think and act like an entrepreneur.
+If you want an organization where people spend all of their time inventing the future and none of their time fighting bureaucracy, then every employee needs to think and act like an entrepreneur.

 Breaking Bureaucracy's Grip